 Each faculty advisor assesses whether the student has passed the written exam.
 If the student has passed, the oral exam will take place on the designated date, usually within two weeks of the submission of the written exam.
 During the oral exam, the student may be asked to clarify or elaborate on their written exam and/or asked to discuss other issues covered by the reading lists.
 The oral exam typically lasts 90-120 minutes.
 The two field advisors determine the student’s performance on the basis of “Fail,” “Low Pass,” “Pass,” or “Pass with Distinction.”

-Students who have completed their required coursework but have not yet completed all degree requirements, can maintain their registration status by enrolling for ONE credit of graduate coursework (AMST 500 for MA students) on a CR/NC basis with the graduate chair, subject to the restrictions and guidelines listed below.
+Students who have completed their required coursework but have not yet completed all degree requirements, can maintain their registration status by enrolling for ONE credit of graduate coursework (AMST 500 for MA students) on a CR/NC basis with the Graduate Chair, subject to the restrictions and guidelines listed below.

-American Studies students who wish to continue their graduate study in our American Studies PhD program after they complete their MA at UHM must submit to the faculty a statement of intent with a discussion of their future research and two recent letters of recommendation from American Studies faculty members at UHM, as well as a Petition (Petition for Admission to a Doctoral Program in Same Discipline) to the Office of Graduate Education.
+American Studies students who wish to continue their graduate study in our American Studies PhD program after they complete their MA at UHM must submit to the faculty a statement of intent with a discussion of their future research and two recent letters of recommendation from American Studies faculty members at UHM, as well as a Petition (Petition for Admission to a Doctoral Program in Same Discipline) to the Graduate Division.
 MA students should understand that admission to the PhD program is by no means automatic.
 MA students who are considering pursuit of a PhD first discuss their plans with their faculty and with the Graduate Chair.
 The application deadline for fall admission is June 15 and for spring admission is November 15.
 If admitted, all 30 credits of coursework taken to complete degree requirements for the MA will be applied toward the 45 credits required for PhD work.

 AMST 600, AMST 601, AMST 603 (9 credits)